riskycase/broadcastem-core/README.md

 A file server based on node.js that allows sharing files over HTTP on the same local network, and possibly over the internet if bridging is used

+## Note:

+The inbuilt CLI file will be removed by the end of 2020, please use the package broadcastem-cli if you need to use this app on a terminal

 ## Badges

 [![Test Status](https://gitlab.com/riskycase/broadcastem-core/badges/trunk/pipeline.svg?key_text=Tests&key_width=35)](https://gitlab.com/riskycase/broadcastem-core)